Bucin Meaning In Bahasa

 So, let's dive in!

-Bokap In Bahasa Indonesia
+Bokap In Indonesian

 Bokap is an informal word in the Indonesian language, and it means father.
 You will hear this word being spoken a lot in daily conversation, especially in Jakarta.